-Talking to people with disabilities
+Talking to People with Disabilities

 Some people with disabilities prefer person-first language meaning you refer to a person with a condition such as a "person with epilepsy" rather than as an "epileptic."
-Some see their condition as part of their identify and community and prefer to be referred to in that matter, as "deaf" father than a person with "deafness."
+Some see their condition as part of their identity and community and prefer to be referred to in that manner, as "deaf" rather than a "person with deafness."
 Whenever possible, ask their preference.